 3. Affinity Photo Presets/Macros

 Presets in Affinity Photo is tied to each individual tool and cannot give you a finished image with a single click.
 If you are looking for something a way to achieve a specific look with a single click, one option is to get the Affinity Photo Macro Package.
+LUT packages are also available on the web that can help you get a one-click look applied to your image.
 Alternatively, you can supercharge Affinity Photo by coupling it with the Nik Collection plugins and then buy a set of Nik Collection Presets & Recipes.
-It will require a round trip to one of the Nik plugins to apply presets/recipes, but these plugins also opens up for a whole new level of photo editing.
+It will require a round trip to one of the Nik plugins to apply presets/recipes, but these plugins also open up for a whole new level of photo editing.